Keto Pork Tenderloin Medallions With Balsamic Glaze

 Trim any extra fat off of the pork tenderloin then cut into 1 ½ - 2 inch medallions.

 Place the skillet back on the burner and add the balsamic vinegar and chicken broth.
 Bring to boil.
-Reduce heat to medium and add the pork back to the skillet.
-Simmer until the pork is no longer pink in the middle, 3 - 4 minutes, flipping over after about 2 minutes.
+Add the pork back to the skillet.
+Simmer until the pork is just cooked through (see notes below), 3 - 4 minutes, flipping over after about 2 minutes.

 Remove pork to a serving platter.